bhisaac/5eFP/5eFP-SRD.md

 >
 >> What technology does the game use to make this happen?
 Teleportation?
 Airlifting?
 Shuttles?
 Flying mounts?
 >>
 >> For example, in Enchanted Forest, the PCs use mystic skipping stone artifacts gifted to them when they graduate as a Queen's Herald.
 The stones are powerful magic items that cannot be destroyed.
 Each stone is unique and bonded to exactly one PC.
-PCs and their bonded stones simultaneously recall to HQ.
+PCs and their bonded stones simultaneously Recall to HQ.
 >>
 > For Game Masters: Why do the PCs recall automatically after 8 hours?
 >